- Contact Information

 718 Hardin Hall

 3310 Holdrege Street

 Hi, my name is Dan Uden, and I'm a post-doctoral research associate within the School of Natural Resources and the Nebraska Cooperative Fish and Wildlife Research Unit.
 Broadly, my research focuses on understanding the resilience of social-ecological systems to global change processes.
 In investigating the social-ecological causes and consequences of global change, I apply a diversity of methodologies, primarily spatial and statistical modeling techniques, but also planning tools such as scenario planning and reviews of historical accounts.
-My current project-based in the NU FEWS process-examines social-ecological resilience at the nexus of food, energy, water, and ecosystem services in landscapes worldwide.
+My current project, which is based in the NU FEWS process, examines social-ecological resilience at the nexus of food, energy, water, and ecosystem services in landscapes worldwide.